Redistricting in Nebraska

-The League of Women Voters of Nebraska supports the creation of a redistricting process that is fair and unbiased: a people-powered process to eliminate partisan and racial gerrymandering.
+The League of Women Voters of Nebraska continues to support the creation of a redistricting process that is fair and unbiased: a people-powered process to eliminate partisan and racial gerrymandering.
 Additionally, the League is committed to efforts to educate all Nebraskans regarding the importance of fair redistricting.
-Other partnering organizations supporting the measure include ACLU of Nebraska, Civic Nebraska, Common Cause Nebraska, the Holland Children’s Movement, and Nebraska Appleseed.
+Working together we can strengthen our democracy and protect Nebraska’s nonpartisan tradition.

 Participate and encourage friends and family to participate in the 2020 Census

 Join your local League and work to educate Nebraskans on redistricting reform